Scarlett100/DevOps_tech257/tech257_aws/vpc.md

 The benefits of a vpc are:
 * Scalability
 * Isolation
-* High Availabilty
+* High Availability

-To note, when we create a vm, we specify a vpc, so its important to create your vpc first if you dont want to work with the default given.
+To note, when we create a vm, we specify a vpc, so its important to create your vpc first if you don't want to work with the default given.

 # why do I want to create a VPC
 ## Using a vpc to increase security in a 2 tier deployment.

 My VPC will isolate my resources and therefore, increase security for my two-tier deployment.